open-lab-app/open-lap-api/README.md

     "/groups/{groupId}/users": {
       "get": {
-        "summary": "Get all the users in a group", "description": "By passing a group id, returns all users\nthat are members of a group\n", "operationId": "getUsersByGroup",
+        "summary": "Get all the users in a group", "description": "By passing a group id, returns all users\nthat are members of a group", "operationId": "getUsersByGroup",
         "responses": {
           "200": {